Clinchfield Pottery Marks And History

 Today's Marketplace And Clinchfields Availability

-While the products of the Clinchfield Pottery Company were never sought after by the affluent, the middle class housewife well appreciate the colorful Clinchfield patterns, and used them daily to serve their meals on.
+While the products of the Clinchfield Pottery Company were never sought after by the affluent, the middle-class housewife well appreciates the colorful Clinchfield patterns and used them daily to serve their meals on.
 This is one reason the pieces one finds today may be well worn.
 There are many pieces left to be had on the open antique market.
-You may be lucky enough to find a piece of Clinchfield pottery piece's at garage sales or flea markets.
-The owner not knowing the history of Clinchfield pottery, may find it of little value, and put a small price tag on it.
+You may be lucky enough to find a piece of Clinchfield pottery pieces at garage sales or flea markets.
+The owner not knowing the history of Clinchfield pottery, may find it of little value and put a small price tag on it.
 Just not realizing that old "Clinchfield pitcher" is truly a piece of America's history, and today is considered an antique.

 Popular Shapes Of Clinchfield